-In addition to these loans that BHG sells into its auction market, at December 31, 2023, BHG reported balance sheet loans totaling \$3.7 billion compared to \$3.6 billion as of December 31, 2022.
+In addition to these loans that BHG sells into its auction market, at December 31, 2024, BHG reported balance sheet loans totaling \$3.1 billion compared to \$3.7 billion as of December 31, 2023.
+The decrease in BHG's loans held on the balance sheet at December 31, 2024 compared to December 31, 2023 is primarily due to strong demand from purchasers in its community bank network of buyers which has led BHG to prioritize loan sales over retaining the loans.
 A portion of these loans do not qualify for sale accounting and accordingly an offsetting secured borrowing liability has been recorded.
-At December 31, 2023 and 2022, BHG had \$2.8 billion and \$2.7 billion, respectively, of secured borrowings associated with loans held for investment.
-At December 31, 2023, BHG reported an allowance for credit losses totaling \$302.6 million and an allowance for loan losses totaling \$146.9 million at December 31, 2022, with respect to the loans on its balance sheet.
-The increase in allowance for credit losses for the year ended December 31, 2023 compared to the year ended December 31, 2022 was principally the result of growth in the balance sheet loan portfolio, the uncertain and challenging economic environment and BHG's adoption of CECL effective October 1, 2023.
+At December 31, 2024 and 2023, BHG had \$2.1 billion and \$2.8 billion, respectively, of secured borrowings associated with loans held for investment.
+At December 31, 2024 and 2023, BHG reported an allowance for credit losses totaling \$240.3 million and \$302.6 million, respectively, with respect to the loans on its balance sheet.
+The decrease in allowance for credit losses for the year ended December 31, 2024 compared to the year ended December 31, 2023 was principally the result of prioritizing loan sales over retaining loans.
+BHG adopted CECL on October 1, 2023.
 Upon adoption of CECL, BHG's balance for the allowance for credit losses increased by \$95.2 million through retained earnings.
 Pinnacle Bank recorded its proportionate share of the impact of BHG's CECL adoption by recording a \$35.0 million entry to reduce retained earnings, net of deferred taxes, with corresponding entries to the equity method investment in BHG and deferred taxes.
 Prior to October 1, 2023, BHG recorded its allowance for loan losses under the incurred loss method.
-Interest income and fees associated with these on-balance sheet loans amounted to \$576.0 million, \$431.8 million and \$208.5 million for the years ended December 31, 2023, 2022 and 2021, respectively.
+Interest income and fees associated with these on-balance sheet loans amounted to \$521.2 million, \$576.0 million and \$431.8 million for the years ended December 31, 2024, 2023 and 2022, respectively.

 Pinnacle Bank has a participating interest in a \$675.0 million revolving line of credit for the benefit of BHG in the amount of \$150.0 million.
-At December 31, 2023, there was \$69.4 million in outstanding balance on the line related to Pinnacle Bank's interest in the line.
+At December 31, 2024, there was \$82.8 million in outstanding balance on the line related to Pinnacle Bank's interest in the line.
 The line accrues interest at SOFR plus 200 basis points and is secured by all assets of BHG.
 The credit agreement contains covenants requiring BHG to maintain certain financial ratios and satisfy certain other affirmative and negative covenants.
-At December 31, 2023, neither BHG nor the originating bank had represented to Pinnacle Bank that BHG was not in compliance, in all material respects, with these covenants.
+At December 31, 2024, neither BHG nor the originating bank had represented to Pinnacle Bank that BHG was not in compliance, in all material respects, with these covenants.
+During the year ended December 31, 2024, BHG entered into a new revolving line of credit with Pinnacle Bank in the amount of \$50.0 million with no outstanding balance at December 31, 2024.
+The line accrues interest at SOFR plus 300 basis points and is unsecured.
+The credit agreement related to this line of credit contains covenants requiring BHG to maintain certain financial ratios and satisfy certain other affirmative and negative covenants requiring BHG to maintain certain financial ratios and is unsecured.
+The credit agreement related to this line of credit contains covenants requiring BHG to maintain certain financial ratios and satisfy certain other affirmative and negative covenants.
+At December 31, 2024, BHG had not represented to Pinnacle Bank that BHG was not in compliance, in all material respects, with these covenants.